PlanQK/workflow-modeler/README.md

 ]
 ```

-You can configure the plugins like described [here](doc/quantum-workflow-modeler/editor/plugin/plugin-config.md).
-The structure
+You can configure the plugins as described [here](doc/quantum-workflow-modeler/editor/plugin/plugin-config.md).
-of the config is defined by the plugin and can be looked up in the documentation of the respective plugin.
+The structure of the config is defined by the plugin and can be looked up in the documentation of the respective plugin.

 You can add listeners to custom events the Quantum Workflow Modeler triggers for changes in the currently loaded workflow,
 like saving or loading a workflow.
 Read the [EventHandler documentation](doc/quantum-workflow-modeler/editor/events/event-handler-doc.md) to learn more about the events of the modeler.

 ## Development Setup

-To set this project up for development clone the repository and open it in your favorite editor.
-The project code is under
+To set this project up for development, clone the repository and open it in your favorite editor.
-[./components](components) and is split in three parts: Under [bpmn-q](components/bpmn-q) is the actual code of the Quantum
+The project code is under [./components](components) and is split in three parts:
+Under [bpmn-q](components/bpmn-q) is the actual code of the Quantum Workflow Modeler.
-Workflow Modeler.
-Under [bpmn-q-angular](components/bpmn-q-angular) is an example project with Angular which integrates the
+Under [bpmn-q-angular](components/bpmn-q-angular) is an example project with Angular which integrates the modeler component.
-modeler component.
 Under [bpmn-q-vue](components/bpmn-q-vue) is a simple Vue-js project which integrate the modeler.
-These
-to projects do not contain code of the Quantum Workflow Modeler component.
-They are used for testing the integration of the
+These to projects do not contain code of the Quantum Workflow Modeler component.
-developed component to test and check its compatibility with other UI frameworks.
+They are used for testing the integration of the developed component to test and check its compatibility with other UI frameworks.

 The actual code for development is in [bpmn-q](components/bpmn-q).
-To set up the cloned project, execute the following
-commands under the ./components/bpmn-q directory.
+To set up the cloned project, execute the following commands under the ./components/bpmn-q directory.
 1. Install dependencies
     ```
     npm install